Star Trek news and rumors: Star Trek Discovery, the next movie, and more

 Perhaps the biggest question surrounding this show is how – and when – it will fit into the Star Trek universe.

 The show will take place roughly a decade before the events of Star Trek: The Original Series.
-He went on to say that the series will take place in the “Prime” Star Trek universe as opposed to J.J.
-Abrams “Kelvin” timeline.
-With Fuller gone, however, that could always have changed.
+Fuller initially said that the series will take place in the “Prime” Star Trek universe as opposed to J.J.
+Abrams “Kelvin” timeline, but with him gone, that could always have changed.

 - The show will be heavily serialized and tell one complete story.